 Are you wondering, can you bring aerosols on a plane, or can you bring deodorant on a plane?
 Well, it depends.
 It’s easy to get confused with all the different rules around what you can and can’t pack in your carry on and checked baggage.
 So I’m here to help explain if you can take aerosols, deodorant, or hairspray on a plane.

 Can you take aerosols in hand luggage?

 You might use an aerosol form of deodorant, hairspray, shaving cream, hair mousse, perfume, sunscreen, or any number of other toiletries you want to take on a plane.
 And since an aerosol can contains liquid, it must comply with the TSA liquids rules if you’re going to fly with aerosols.

 As a reminder, the TSA liquids rule states that all liquids in your carry on baggage must be in containers of 3.4 ounces (100ml) or smaller.
 A larger container that’s almost empty is still not allowed.

 Other items that are also aerosols include spray cheese and whipped cream.
 If you really feel like you need to travel with these, you’ll need to find a can that’s 3.4 ounces or smaller.

-So in general, TSA does allow aerosols in carry on luggage, but the containers must be 3.4 ounces (100ml) or smaller and fit into your liquids bag.
+So according to TSA, they do allow aerosols in carry on luggage, but the containers must be 3.4 ounces (100ml) or smaller and fit into your liquids bag.
 Keep reading though because there are some exceptions.

 Aerosol insecticides are not permitted in cabin bags no matter what size the containers are.
 TSA says they are allowed in checked bags as long as they are not labeled as hazardous material (HAZMAT), but check with your airline before traveling with this kind of thing.